explainers-by-googlers/cross-origin-storage/README.md

 Following an initial required permission, user agents can decide to allow access on every following visit, or to explicitly ask upon each access attempt.

-A change in the order of the hashes in the `hashes` array doesn't matter when accessing the same set of files repeatedly for reading, that is, no new permission prompt is required.
+If the user grants permission for subsequent visits, a change in the order of the hashes in the `hashes` array doesn't matter when accessing the same set of files.
 It's also allowed to request reading access to just a subset of previously accessed files without triggering another permission prompt.

 If an origin itself has stored the file before, the user agent can decide to not show a prompt if the same origin requests access to the file again.